-The selection procedure for XAT is normally in 2 phases i.e. online examination (XAT) followed by WAT, GD, PI.
-After candidates take the entrance exam they will be shortlisted on the basis of marks obtained in the exam for the XAT selection procedure.
+The selection procedure for XAT affiliated institutes is normally in 2 phases i.e. Online Examination (XAT) followed by WAT, GD, PI.
+After candidates take the entrance exam they will be shortlisted on the basis of marks obtained in XAT plus other criteria (which could include Academic background, Profile, Work Experience and so on) for the selection procedure.
 Post the exam, candidates will move to the next step where candidates will be called for the GD/ PI/ WAT rounds.

 XAT is the only test to include a full-fledged section on decision making.
 This does not require specific technical knowledge and involves finding the most suitable response to business and HR decision making problems.
 It is the only test that penalizes students for unattempted questions.
 Beyond a certain count of unattempted questions, students start losing marks for every unattempted question.
 However, this count keeps changing every year and is typically revealed very close to the actual test.
 XAT has a GK section, which occassionally is not considered for percentile calculations and GDPI shortlists.

 The XAT admission test is a three hour test with four sections.
 The test pattern keeps changing every year.
 Hence students are advised to regularly visit their website.